aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 The [PrimaryKey](#primary-key-generation) object MUST contain

  * primary -- the name of the constructed primary key
- * partition -- the name of the partition key used to construct primary
- * sort -- the name of the sort key used to construct primary, if any
+ * fields -- the names of the attributes to be used to construct `primary`

 ## Operations